-- Never try to save money by purchasing cheap paint brushes.
+- Never try to save money by purchasing cheap paintbrushes.
 Your work will look better and be more pleasurable during application using quality brushes and, with the right care, will last for a long time.

 - After cleaning paint out of your pure bristle brush, spray the bristles with "WD 40"; this promotes a healthier bristle and maintains spring and softness, and prevents the hardening of paint residue.

-- Use nylon brushes for water based latex paints and pure bristle brushes for oil based paints.
+- Use nylon brushes for water-based latex paints and pure bristle brushes for oil-based paints.

-- Use water based urethane sealers and varnishes and tint for multicolor textured effects; they are generally odorless and very versatile in the way they can be used.
+- Use water-based urethane sealers and varnishes and tint for multicolor textured effects; they are generally odorless and very versatile in the way they can be used.

-- When cleaning paint from rollers, squeeze excess paint out of roller using a folded piece of cardboard.
+- When cleaning paint from rollers, squeeze excess paint out of the roller using a folded piece of cardboard.
 Shape it to the roller and push excess paint out back into the can using a downward pushing motion.
 This is better than a roller scraper and cleaner.

 - When color-glazing a room, choose 1 wall to complete, tape off the 2 adjoining walls, and then complete the first wall.
 Now work on the opposite wall, again taping off the 2 adjoining walls ( use wide masking tape).
 When these completed walls are dry, do the same procedure with the 2 remaining walls.
-This way you will never have to work into another wet area, and the continuity of design will be good.
+This way you will never have to work in another wet area, and the continuity of design will be good.
 The corners can be worked later for continuous patterns, using cut sponges or feathers or the tools you prefer.

 - A roller tray is the perfect material holder for color glazing walls.
-As you dip your sponges into the paint from the deep end of the tray, dab excess paint on the higher end, then apply to your wall.
+As you dip your sponges into the paint from the deep end of the tray, dab excess paint on the higher end, then apply it to your wall.

-- Dilute your oil based enamel with Naphtha or Lacquer thinner; this will make it easier to apply, drying will be faster, and brush marks will flow out better than if using mineral spirits or other solvents.
+- Dilute your oil-based enamel with Naphtha or Lacquer thinner; this will make it easier to apply, drying will be faster, and brush marks will flow out better than if using mineral spirits or other solvents.